edineisantos/edineisantos/README.md

 # Edinei Santos

 ## About
 Data professional with an Economics degree and over 7 years of experience in the energy market.
-I have 6 years of experience as Data Analyst, 1 year as Business Analyst and 6 months as a Data Product Manager in the energy market.
+I have 6 years of experience as Data Analyst, 1 year as Business Analyst and 6 months as a Data Product Manager.
 My specialization includes data analysis, process automation, and API product management, enhanced by certifications in Data Science, Data Engineering, MLOps, and Data Products Management.

 ## Technologies and Tools
 I have hands-on experience with the following technologies and tools: